 If your driveway is showing signs of age, then it may be time for a repaving.
 Usual signs of wear and tear after a few years can indicate that a repaving would be beneficial.

-If you spot minor cracks, then you may choose to fill them with sealants.
+If you spot minor cracks, then you may choose to fill them with sealants and opt for a driveway repair.
 However, this is only a short term fix.
 It is better to repave your driveway to enhance the overall structure of your driveway.

 Any sizable holes are an indication that your driveway needs to be repaved or replaced.
 Take fast action before these holes get bigger and more complex to fix.